Chart Color Schemes

 Maclean - Yamba - Iluka has seen below average employment performance when compared to national benchmarks

 Maclean-Yamba-Iluka has a skilled workforce with well-represented essential services sectors.
-Its unemployment rate was 3.9% in September 2025, with an estimated employment growth of 2.3% over the past year.
+The unemployment rate was 3.9% in September 2025.
+Employment growth over the past year was estimated at 2.3%.

 Frequently Asked Questions - Employment